By Cat, Jan 2017 (Photo, right, from Nutrition Action (1); see also photo of Cat’s dessert, below)

 Almonds: If you can find sliced sprouted almonds, that would be your best option; slicing your own sprouted almonds can be a challenge.
 Otherwise, I recommend presoaking then drying the sliced almonds before using in this recipe, to optimize the nutritional value of the nuts.

 Apples: Using two or more varieties of apples generally improves the flavor of apple desserts.
 For recommendations, see the table of apple varieties in Apple Info (About).
-My personal favorites for cakes are Golden Delicious, Jonagold, Honeycrisp, and Rome Beauty.
+My personal favorites for cakes are Golden Delicious, Jonagold, Honeycrisp, and/or Rome Beauty.
 After peeling and coring, you can slice in half lengthwise then each half horizontally into rings; or vertically into thin crescent wedges.

 Milk/Cream: My preference is raw milk with cream at the top (shaken before measuring).
 But if you have a problem with dairy, consider using coconut milk.
 If you make your own coconut milk, dry the fibrous shreds left over after the milk/cream had been extracted, to make coconut flour which you can use instead of grain flour.
 See the section: “Coconut Milk from Dried Shredded Coconut” in my Coconut Milk posting for details.